aabarmin/allmylinks.co.uk/docs/TECH_DEBT.md

 * It seems, validation is now always working, error message is not displayed.

+# Mail

+* Ideally would be nice to add some exception handling around sending mails but maybe next time.

 # Common

 * Would be better to use Google Style as it is better.